-The Beat Frequency Oscillator Type 1014 is primarily designed for electrical and electro-acoustical measurements and consists of an oscillator- and mixersection, and an amplifier section.
+The Beat Frequency Oscillator Type 1022 is primarily designed for electrical and electro-acoustical measurements.

 It works on the heterodyne principle using two high frequency oscillators, one of which operates on a fixed frequency, while the frequency of the other can be altered by a variable capacitor.
 The required audio frequency is then obtained as the difference between the two high frequencies and can be read off a large illuminated scale, the pointer of which is connected to the variable capacitor.
 The scale is logarithmic and graduated from 20 to 20000 c/s.
-An "Incremental Scale" is also provided, allowing exact frequency selection in the range -50 to +50 c/s around any setting on the main scale.
+An INCREMENTAL SCALE is also provided, allowing exact frequency selection in the range - 50 to $\pm$ 50 c/s around any setting on the main scale.

-The zero-adjustment is carried out by obtaining a beat between the frequency of the mains voltage, and that of the oscillator voltage occurring when the oscillator is tuned to the frequency of the mains and the pressbutton marked "Power Frequency Beat" on the front panel of the oscillator is pressed.
+The zero-adjustment is controlled by obtaining a beat between the frequency of the mains voltage, and that of the oscillator voltage occuring when the oscillator is tuned to the frequency of the mains and the pressbutton marked POWER FREQUENCY BEAT on the front panel of the oscillator is pressed.
 The variable capacitor has two control knobs, one of which is in a fixed position on the capacitor spindle and is used for quick setting to the desired frequency.
-The other will, when depressed, rotate the spindle with a ratio of 1 to 5 giving greater accuracy and final selection of the frequency.
+The other will, when depressed, rotate the spindle with a ratio of 1 to 5 giving greater accuracy and fine selection of the frequency.

 A worm gear permits the capacitor to be tuned automatically, for example, with the aid of the motor of the Level Recorder Type 2305.
-The mechanical connection to the Level Recorder is effected by means of a flexible shaft which can be screwed onto the bushing on the side of the Oscillator's cabinet during which the motor should be kept running.
-The worm gear can be engaged and released with the aid of a built-in electromagnetic clutch, operated from a switch on the front panel, or by a remote control arrangement.
+The mechanical connection to the Level Recorder is effected by means of a flexible shaft which can be screwed onto the bushing on the side of the Oscillator's cabinet.
+The worm gear can be engaged and released with the aid of a built-in electromagnetic clutch, operated from a switch on the front panel marked AUTOMATIC SCANNING, or by a remote control arrangement.
 The electromagnetic clutch is a friction-device allowing manual tuning of the variable capacitor even when the clutch is engaged.